ResurrectedTrader/ResurrectedTrade/README.md

 ## Is this "legal"?

 No, you will most likely get banned for using this.
+Blizzard decided to ban 30% of player base using MapHacks, there is no reason they would not do it for this application if it got popular.

 ~🤷 Probably not, but I'd hope Blizzard would not ban for this, and this is my reasoning:~